How Much Bitcoin Should You (Reasonably) Own?

 For this analysis, I chose a 2 year period as the timeframe.
 Next, we’ll find the logarithmic return of each asset so that we can examine them separately in the specified timeframe.

 Uh oh!
 It’s the methodology police.
 There are a LOT of different pros and cons for calculating either logarithmic or simple returns.
 An appropriate method for this example is to calculate the arithmetic mean of the logarithmic returns of the assets, as I’ve done here.
 Another appropriate method could be to calculate the geometric average of the simple returns.
 An arguably incorrect method for comparing asset performance is to calculate only the arithmetic mean of the simple returns.
 If this all sounds confusing, here’s a good discussion of the topic.
-The important thing to note is that due to the complex nature of compounding returns and the fact that, for example, +5% and -5% do not cancel out to 0%, there are many of considerations involved in making an appropriate calculation.
+The important thing to note is that due to the complex nature of compounding returns and the fact that, for example, +5% and -5% do not cancel out to 0%, there are many considerations involved in making an appropriate calculation.
 Seeing as this post is for demonstrative purposes only, I’m OK with the selected method.

 This shows us the daily log returns of the assets.
 To see an annualized amount, multiply the mean daily returns by the number of trading days in a year for each asset: 250 for stocks and bonds, 365 for Bitcoin.
 (252 is technically more accurate, but the difference is negligible.)